tansb/python-alf-in-docker/README.md

 ### Step 7 leaving the container
-Once you've done your business and want to move on with your day, you can detatch from the container by doing control+d.
+When you want to move on with your day, you can detatch from the container by doing control+d.
 This detaches from the container but leaves it running so the next time you need it you can just run ```docker exec -it alf_container bash``` again.

 Once you want to move on with your life completely and no longer need the container, you can delete the container fully using
 ```docker rm alf_container```